rokafella/TCP-Server/Readme.txt

-CSE 5462: Homework 1 - Write a file transfer application using TCP sockets.

-Submitted By: Rohit Kapoor - kapoor.83@osu.edu
+By: Rohit Kapoor - rohit_kapoor@outlook.com

 How to transfer a file: